 Safety lockout padlocks are characterized by what they're used for, first and foremost.
-Where other locks are used to secure doors or lockers, safety lockout padlocks are specially designed to fit into machinery, electrical switches, and other spaces that aren't designed to accommodate a traditional lock.
-The reason for this is that they are used to lock a piece of machinery, an electrical breaker, or other equipment so that it can't be used while someone is servicing it.
+Where other locks are used to secure doors or lockers, safety lockout padlocks are specially designed to fit on machinery, electrical switches, and valves to protect employees from potential hazards while they are servicing the equipment or are otherwise exposed to the hazard.

 What You Need to Consider

 When buying safety lockout padlocks, it's important to consider a few different things to make sure your locks best suit your needs.